 Data breaches and extreme weather events have at least one thing in common: they’re both happening more and more frequently.
+Ransomware attacks alone were up 41%, just in 2022.
 Even if you avoid these catastrophic events, any number of little, everyday occurrences can knock your business offline.

 You need to know the answer to these questions whether you’re in the cloud or have on-premise servers.
-But, as you plan, consider the advantages of using cloud-based solutions to create a robust business continuity plan.
+But, as you plan, consider the advantages of using cloud services to create a robust business continuity plan.

 - Guaranteed uptime through Microsoft’s global data centers